jclark/satpulse/README.md

 ## Relationship to other software

+There are some existing, well-established open source projects that provide similar functionality, but they are don't do quite what gps4ptp does.

+It would probably be possible to evolve these, but they are both written in C, and I think it's time to move on to more modern, safer languages.

 ### LinuxPTP

-The LinuxPTP project provides a number of programs.
+The [LinuxPTP](https://linuxptp.sourceforge.net/) project provides a number of programs.
 The main one is ptp4l, which implements the PTP protocol. gps4ptp is intended to work in conjunction with ptp4l.
 LinuxPTP also includes the ts2phc program, which with the `-s nmea` options performs the same basic function as gps4ptp.
 However, it does not have the extra features that gps4ptp provides.
 In particular, it uses the NMEA protocol, rather than UBX; this is simple, and universally supported, but the only information provided is the current UTC time.

 ### gpsd

-XXX
+The [gpsd](https://gpsd.gitlab.io/gpsd/) project provides a daemon that talks to GPS receivers and understands the UBX protocol, as well as several others, but it lacks PTP-specific functionality, and its protocol is not a good fit for the needs of PTP:

+- it assumes the PPS signal connected to a serial line, rather than to a NIC; the sawtooth correction information is linked to the PPS information, so isn't available when the PPS is connected to the NIC
+- it provides time in UTC not atomic time, and doesn't provide leap second information